 If you are struggling to understand the core cause of your emotions and how they influence your actions, then finding out which Enneagram Triad you belong to can be very helpful.
 The Enneagram Triads can tell you a lot about yourself based on which Enneagram personality type you are and can also guide you through self-discovery to better yourself.

 The Enneagram Triads are separated into groups using Enneagram personality types that use their heart, head, or gut to make decisions.
-Though the three personality types in each triad are motivated by the same emotions, each one has unique reactions that make them different.
+Though the three personality types in each triad are motivated by the same emotions, they have unique reactions that make them different.
 The Enneagram Triads can help you understand responses and teach you to control your reactions.

 Read on to find learn about enneagram triads and which types are in each group, along with the emotions each one is motivated by.